kevinjohnkiely/quick-quiz-project-2/README.md

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/Screenshot.png">

 This is a browser based quiz game constructed with JavaScript, CSS3 and HTML5.
-It allows the user to answer 10 randomly chosen questions and obtain their score at the games end, and receive a report on what questions they answered incorrectly.
+It allows the user to answer 10 randomly chosen questions and obtain their score at the end of the quiz, and receive a report on what questions they answered incorrectly.
 The game is targeted towards a broad section of people who are interested in general knowledge quizzes.

-The main aim of this project is to construct and visually appealing, responsive and accessible browser game that ticks all the boxes of a modern user experience, and display how such an application can be constructed using JavaScript.
+The main aim of this project is to construct a visually appealing, responsive and accessible browser game that ticks all the boxes of a modern user experience, and display how such an application can be constructed using JavaScript.

 [Live link to website](https://kevinjohnkiely.github.io/quick-quiz-project-2/)